mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ├── baz.txt
 ```

+### Example zip file

+Zip files used for ingesting objects via the GUI have the same structure as the directories described above.
+The zip file must not contain any subdirectories; all datastream files must be direct children of the top of the zip.

 ## Ingesting from a CSV file

 [Islandora Remote Resouce Tools](https://github.com/mjordan/islandora_remote_resource_batch_tools) offers a utility for converting data in a CSV file into ingest packages.